-Academic transcripts are evaluated based upon the procedures established in this policy and through the guidance provided by the Academic Affairs areas.
-When transcripts are received for which there appears to be no Community College of Philadelphia equivalent, or for which no equivalency can be established based upon the course name and/or course description, the Academic Affairs areas are contacted to make a determination.
+Academic transcripts are evaluated based upon the procedures established in this policy and through the guidance provided by the Academic Affairs and Student Success areas.
+When transcripts are received for which there appears to be no Community College of Philadelphia equivalent, or for which no equivalency can be established based upon the course name and/or course description, the Academic Affairs areasDeans are contacted to make a determination.